-The USGS Mineral Resources Program (MRP) delivers unbiased science and information to understand mineral resource potential, production, consumption, and how mineral resources interact with the environment.
+The USGS Mineral Resources Program delivers unbiased science and information to understand mineral resource potential, production, consumption, and how minerals interact with the environment.

 Check out this interactive update to our Minerals in Our Environment Poster showing how minerals are all around us in our daily lives!

 Groundbreaking has begun for a lithium-ion battery factory in Nevada that, at capacity, could manufacture enough batteries to power 500,000 electric vehicles of various types and provide economies of scale to reduce the cost of batteries.

 The cascading effect of efforts in the United States to mitigate SO2 emissions from multiple sources through the enactment of the Clean Air Act, and its amendments, has resulted in more than improved air quality alone.